Prukutu/AOES-CLIM-git/_episodes/02-setup.md

 __If you have a GitHub account already, make sure you can find it on the web and can login to it.__

 Note that as of September 2021, GitHub is upgrading its security requirements.
 Your old account may require updating to continue to work.
-Please see: https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/updating-your-github-access-credentials for options.
+Please see <a href="https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/updating-your-github-access-credentials">this link</a> for options.

 These include the following choices:
 1. <a href="https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account ">Add existing key to ssh-agent</a> and then <a href="https://docs.github.com/en/get-started/getting-started-with-git/managing-remote-repositories#switching-remote-urls-from-https-to-ssh">changing https access to ssh</a>.